-‘Ban RSS next,’ say Congress, IUML, CPI(M) after Centre’s action against Popular Front of India
+‘Ban RSS next,’ say Kerala Congress, IUML, CPI(M) after Centre’s move against Popular Front of India

 “The PFI not only tried to mislead the young generation but also tried to create division and hatred in the society,” he said.
 “All Islamic scholars in the state have strongly condemned the extremist ideologies.”

+All India Majlis-e-Ittehadul Muslimeen chief Asaduddin Owaisi said that while he has always opposed the approach of the Popular Front of India, a blanket ban on the organisation cannot be supported.

+“The way India’s electoral autarky is approaching fascism, every Muslim youth will now be arrested with a PFI pamphlet under India’s black law, UAPA,” Owaisi said in a tweet. “...Why has the government not banned right-wing majoritarian organisations?”

-“Message to all anti-national groups”
+‘Message to all anti-national groups’

 Meanwhile, BJP leaders said that the move to ban the Popular Front of India was a message to all “anti-national groups” that they will not survive in this country.